finbox/finbox.github.io/_posts/2014-09-03-standing-out-as-a-freelancer.md

 > “Most small business websites can be developed in about a week depending on page number and complexity.
 As we hash out details later I can give you a more concrete timeline.”

-Sure, with a response like this the freelancer temporarily foregoes all of the nitty gritty details they will eventually need.
-However, at this point, you have to focus on simplifying life for the client, so that you can actually get to the second step.
+Sure, with a response like this the freelancer temporarily foregoes all of the nitty gritty details he will eventually need.
+However, at this point, you have to focus on simplifying life for the client so that you can actually get to the second step.

 This is just one example, but watch for other areas in your response where you are asking the client to do premature work.
 Figure out what information you can live without in your response and turn it in your favor.

 ### Make it personal, cordial and friendly

-This could be done a thousand different ways but it begins with your salutation and ends with your name.
+This could be done a thousand different ways, but it begins with your salutation and ends with your name.

 Adding some humor to your email is a gamble, but if you succeed, it is also a breath of fresh air.
 If you can make me smile but still come across as professional, you’re going to make the first round of cuts.
 Most people like to work with someone who is easy-going and has a sense of humor.
 They don’t want a goofball, though, so find a balance.
 They need a professional they can rely on, but if you can come across as fun to work with and professional, you’re golden.

 ### Timeline

-Providing a timeline is not always appropriate, and is highly dependent on the client’s initial post.
+Providing a timeline is not always appropriate and is highly dependent on the client’s initial post.
 In my case, my post made it clear that I didn’t know a whole lot about web development.
 I found that the few developers who provided a timeline helped me understand what I could expect throughout the whole process.
 They also didn’t attach dates to make me feel pressured.

 The outline went something like this: